abarker/typped/_sources/recursive_descent.rst.txt

 do recursive descent parsing of right regular grammars.

 These head-handler functions mimic the separate recursive functions for each production rule in recursive descent.
-They are triggered by token literals when the preconditions match (or in general by first-set elements).
+They are triggered by the corresponding literal tokens when the preconditions match (or in general by first-set elements).
 The ``pstate`` stack keeps track of the recursion in the tree defined  by the grammar.
 Either a single one can handle all the cases of the nonterminal, or separate ones can be triggered to handle the cases separately.

 In extending this approach to general recursive descent, a problem arises when a production starts with a nonterminal symbol.
 Nonterminals do not correspond